 Testing One Million eCommerce Orders Per Hour

-How fast and well your website can handle serious amounts of simultaneous order intakes can make or break businesses.
+How fast and well your website can handle serious amounts of simultaneous order placements can make or break businesses.
 It depends on your chosen ecommerce platform, of course.
 So we tested ours.

 OK, let's talk numbers.
 One million eCommerce orders per hour is a nice round number.
 We tested the Crystallize eCommerce API to see how it handles this ridiculous amount of concurrent orders.